NativeScript/docs-v7/getting-started/chapter-4.md

 In the case of Groceries, when the login works you're going to navigate the user to the list page, which you'll be building momentarily, and which will let the user add and remove groceries from a list.
 To do the navigation you'll use the same frame module you used earlier in this guide.

 The trickier situation is handling login failures, and for that you're going to use the dialog module.
-The dialog module can be used to show [several types](/ApiReference/ui/dialogs/HOW-TO.html) of popup UIs in your app, including action sheets, confirmation boxes, alert boxes, and prompts.
-It is a highly customizable module, and it allows you to control the buttons you include in your alerts, their text, and the messaging in the alert itself.
+You can use this module to show [several types](/ApiReference/ui/dialogs/HOW-TO.html) of popup UIs in your app, including action sheets, confirmation boxes, alert boxes, and prompts.
+It is a highly customizable module, and it lets you control the buttons in your alerts, their text, and the messaging in the alert itself.
 The dialog module's code is in the `node_modules/tns-core-modules/ui` folder with other UI widgets.
 Let's see how to use this widget on the login page.

 <h4 class="exercise-start">
     <b>Exercise</b>: Handle an error with a dialog window